 All Saints Church, Church Place, Hooke Hill, Freshwater, Isle of Wight

-Please refer to the Calendar at the bottom of this page for details of the All Saints Services and Events
+Please refer to the Calendar at the bottom of the HOME page for details and confirmation of the All Saints Services and Events

 “Come to me, all you that are weary and carrying heavy burdens and I will give you rest.
 Take my yoke upon you and learn from me; for I am gentle and humble in heart, and you will find rest in your souls.
 For my yoke is easy and my burden is light.”